nickoala/telepot/doc/reference.rst

   `aiohttp <http://aiohttp.readthedocs.io/en/stable/>`_ to make asynchronous HTTP requests, and uses asyncio tasks to achieve delegation.

 This page focuses on traditional version.
-Async version's usage is very similar, the most significant differences being:
+Async version is very similar, the most significant differences being:

 - Blocking methods (mostly network operations) become coroutines, and should be